kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/setup_multikueue.md

 ```
 {{% /alert %}}

-### Enable the MultiKueue feature

-Enable the `MultiKueue` feature.
-Check the [Installation](/docs/installation/#change-the-feature-gates-configuration) guide for details on feature gate configuration.

 ### Create worker's Kubeconfig secret

 For the next example, having the `worker1` cluster Kubeconfig stored in a file called `worker1.kubeconfig`, you can create the `worker1-secret` secret by running the following command: